bmshema/merge-kismetdb/README.md

 Open main.py:
 ```
-$ nano /subversive-penguin/main/main.py
+$ nano /merge-kismetdb/main/main.py
 ```
-Modify line 15 to reflect the path to the /subversive-penguin/main/ directory on your system:
+Modify line 15 to reflect the path to the /merge-kismetdb/main/ directory on your system:
 ```
-DIRECTORY_TO_WATCH = "/home/<username>/subversive-penguin/main/"
+DIRECTORY_TO_WATCH = "/home/<username>/merge-kismetdb/main/"
 ```
-Modify line 56 to reflect the path to /subversive-penguin/main/ and the inbound file type:
+Modify line 56 to reflect the path to /merge-kismetdb/main/ and the inbound file type:
 ```
-for i in glob.glob("/home/<username>/subversive-penguin/main/*.kismet")
+for i in glob.glob("/home/<username>/merge-kismetdb/main/*.kismet")
 ```
 Modify line 58 to reflect the path to the masterDB.db file on your system:
 ```
-master_db = sqlite3.connect("/home/<username>/subversive-penguin/masterDB.db")
+master_db = sqlite3.connect("/home/<username>/merge-kismetdb/masterDB.db")
 ```
 Modify line 81 to reflect the path to the temp directory on your system:
 ```
-os.system(f"mv {infile} /home/<username>/subversive-penguin/temp")
+os.system(f"mv {infile} /home/<username>/merge-kismetdb/temp")
 ```

 Create a service file for systemd in /etc/systemd/system:
 ```
-$ sudo nano /etc/systemd/system/subversive-penguin.service
+$ sudo nano /etc/systemd/system/merge-kismetdb.service
 ```
 Add the below text.
-You will need to modify the ExecStart value to reflect the location of  /subversive-penguin/main/main.py on your machine.
+You will need to modify the ExecStart value to reflect the location of  /merge-kismetdb/main/main.py on your machine.
 ```
 [Unit]
-Description=SubversivePenguinService
+Description=merge-kismetdb Service
 After=multi-user.target
 Environment=PYTHONUNBUFFERED=1

 [Service]
 Type=simple
-ExecStart=/usr/bin/python3 /home/user/subversive-penguin/main/main.py
+ExecStart=/usr/bin/python3 /home/user/merge-kismetdb/main/main.py
 Restart=on-failure
 RestartSec=5
 TimeoutStartSec=infinity